What are fixed costs: Understanding the importance for small businesses

 What are variable costs?

-Indeed, they impact planning, budgeting, forecasting, and even pricing decisions.
-For example, a business with higher fixed costs, like rent, may want to boost sales volumes to spread this cost over more units, reducing the cost per unit overall.
+Understanding the difference between fixed and fixed costs can dramatically impact future business decisions and a company's profitability.
+Indeed, they both impact planning, budgeting, forecasting, and even pricing decisions.
+For example, a business with higher fixed costs, such as rent, may want to boost sales volumes to spread this cost over more units, reducing the cost per unit overall.

 How to calculate fixed costs